World's Leading Hearing Aid Brands and Prices

 - Wireless connectivity such as Bluetooth streaming

-What should not change when you choose different styles is how much the hearing aid costs.
-A CIC (completely in the canal) premium hearing aid typically costs the same as a RITE (receiver in the ear) premium hearing aid.
+What does not change between different hearing aid styles is how much the hearing aid costs.
+For example, a CIC (completely in the canal) premium hearing aid typically costs the same as an RITE (receiver in the ear) premium hearing aid.
 To learn more about the many styles and sizes available please check out our hearing aid types page.

 Factors Determining the Appropriate Prescription and the Price of Hearing Aids

-For those that are less active, an advanced or standard level hearing could suffice.
-The important factor to remember is that premium hearing aids work much better in noisy environments and allow for much more fine tuning than do lower level hearing aids.
+Pertaining to the differences between technology levels, the one important thing to remember is that premium hearing aids perform much better in noisy environments, sound more natural, and allow for more fine tuning than do lower technology hearing aids.

 Occupation and Cosmetic Concerns

-Hearing aids come in different sizes and larger hearing aids can house a larger battery resulting in a longer battery life.
-The bigger the battery the less often a user has to replace the battery.
-Superpower and Ultrapower hearing aids for those with severe to profound hearing aids typically require larger batteries.
-The most common sized batteries are 312, 10, 13 and 675.
-Persons looking for tiny and discreet hearing aids have to go with sizes 10 or 312.
-These hearing aid users should be looking for CIC, IIC, ITC, or miniRite styled hearing aids.
+Hearing aids come in different sizes.
+Larger hearing aids can house a larger battery compartment resulting in a longer battery life.
+The bigger the battery the less often a user has to replace it.
+Superpower and Ultrapower hearing aids are for those people with severe to profound hearing loss.
+The most common battery sizes are 312, 10, 13 and 675.
+Clients looking for tiny and discreet hearing aids have to go with battery sizes 10 or 312.
+These hearing aid users should look for CIC, IIC, ITC, or miniRITE styles.

 Taking Family & Friend's Concerns Into Account

 It is also important that your family’s concerns are taken into account.
-If you are listening to TV at loud levels, it will affect everyone in your house.
-In this case you may want to opt for a hearing aid which connects wirelessly to your TV.
+If you are listening to TV at loud levels, it will affect everyone in your household.
+In this case you may want to opt for a hearing aid which connects wirelessly to your TV via a TV Box.
 If family concerns involve issues communicating over the telephone then you should be looking at hearing aids that connect to your landline or mobile phone.

 1. Essential Level Hearing Aid Pricing

-“Essential level” are the cheapest hearing aids.
-They come with minimum number of features.
+“Essential level” hearing aids are the cheapest types.
+They come with a minimum number of features.
 At best, these types of hearing aids allow you to listen well in quiet environments.
-These are not good options for active people.
-This level hearing aid is priced around $1,500 – $2,000 per hearing aid.
-If you are an Ontario resident and have not purchased hearing aids in the past five years, you are likely eligible for ADP funding, which covers up to $500 per hearing aid, leaving you with the cost of $1,000 – $1,500.
+Essential level hearing aids are not a good option for active people.
+This type of hearing aid is priced at around $1,500 – $2,000 per device.
+If you are an Ontario resident and have not purchased hearing aids in the past five years, you are likely eligible for ADP funding, which covers up to $500 per hearing aid, leaving you with the cost of $1,000 – $1,500 per device.

 2. Standard Level Hearing Aid Pricing

-“Standard level” hearing aids are one step higher than essential level hearing aids in terms of features and capability.
-This level of technology will help you hear well in relatively quiet or calm listening environments.
-This may not be a recommended level hearing aid for an active person or a person with an occupation.
-Prices for this level range from $2,000 to $2,500 per hearing aid and if you’re eligible for ADP in Ontario, your price will be $1,500 to $2,000.
+“Standard level” hearing aids are one step higher than essential level hearing aids in terms of features.
+This technology level hearing aid will help you hear well in relatively quiet or calm listening environments.
+This may not be a recommended option for an active person or a person with an occupation, although it can work well for people who live a more sedentary lifestyle.
+Prices for this level range from $2,000 to $2,500 per hearing aid and if you’re eligible for ADP in Ontario, your price will be $1,500 to $2,000 per device.